HarkushaVlad/TwiLive-bot/README.md

 - **SEGMENT_DURATION**: Duration (in seconds) for the animated GIF preview.
 - **FPS**: Frames per second for the GIF.
 - **SCALE_WIDTH**: The width (in pixels) for the GIF preview.
+- **LOCALE**: Interface language for notifications ('en' for English, 'uk' for Ukrainian, defaults to 'en').

 #### Example `.env` File